How to Highlight Text in Excel (7 Easy Ways)

 • Go back to the Excel workbook and select the whole data table.

-• Press Alt+F8 together to open the macro window, where you will select the Highlight_Text code and hit Run.
+• Select the Highlight_Text code and hit Run.

 Running the VBA Code

-• After this, an input box will appear where you will write down the text you want to highlight.
+• An input box will appear.
+Insert the text you want to highlight.
 We put “Pencil” in the box since we want to highlight it in the data table.

 Giving Input to Highlight Text